 When we think of winterizing our routines to make sure we survive the cold, we often just think of switching over our wardrobe and vamping up our hair routine (static and dry air sucks!).
 But what about our makeup?
 Besides purchasing yet another moisturizer and making sure to amp-up our lip balm collection, we also need to think about our foundation!

-Even though it’s already halfway through winter, you might still need to shake-up your makeup routine!
+With winter around the corner, you might need to shake-up your makeup routine!
 Keep reading if you don’t know if and why you should consider switching up your foundation!

 The first major reason to switch over foundation is your change in skin tone!
 You may have had a nice sun-kissed glow during the sunny seasons, but when we have to say goodbye to the sun, we have to say goodbye to our tan, too!
 Even if you’re the most dedicated fake-tanner in the world, you may still want to go a shade lighter.
 All that tanner is hard to maintain, and you may want to give your skin a break when it’s feeling the winter blues.